FloraHarvey/honeycomb-tech-test/README.md

 - Discount class should allow user to define details of a new discount
 - Current discounts should be passed into the order as arguments
 - Total cost should automatically apply current discounts
 - To consider: should multiple discounts be applied?
 In what order?
-For the purposes of this challenge, I will start with just one discount being applied at a time (i.e. order can only take one argument)
+Based on the example given, the delivery discount will need to be applied first, followed by the minimum spend discount.